ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 | Optimized for              | Description
 |:---                        |:---
 | OS                         | Ubuntu* 20.04
-| Hardware                   | Intel® Gen9, Gen11 and Xeon CPU
+| Hardware                   | Intel® Gen9, Gen11, and Xeon CPU
-| Software                   | SYCLomatic version 2023.1, Intel oneAPI Base Toolkit version 2023.1
+| Software                   | SYCLomatic version 2023.1, Intel® oneAPI Base Toolkit version 2023.1

-For more information on how to use Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).
+For more information on how to use Syclomatic, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).

 ## Key Implementation Details